diogoaromao/Scripts/README.md

 **Parameters:**

 - `-n, --name`: Container name (required)
-- `-p, --project`: Project name for organization

 **What it creates:**

 - LXC container with Docker and Portainer
 - Portainer accessible on port 9000 (HTTP) and 9443 (HTTPS)
-- Deployment directories: `/opt/deployments/staging` and `/opt/deployments/production`
 - Auto-start services for container and Portainer
+- Ready for Portainer API deployments

 **Requirements:**
 - Proxmox VE host